 - Make sure you’ve got correct visas for the country you are visiting and that your passport is valid.

-- For certain countries your passport must be valid for 6 months after the date you travel – check the entry requirements on the FCO website before you go.
+- For certain countries your passport must be valid for 6 months after the date you travel – check the entry requirements on the FCDO website before you go.
+Check entry requirements.

 - Make a note of your passport number and consider taking a photocopy with you and/or store online using a secure data storage site.

 - Make sure you fill in the emergency contact details in your passport.
-This will make it much easier for the FCO to contact someone if necessary.
+This will make it much easier for the FCDO to contact someone if necessary.

 - Tell family and friends where you are going and leave them your contact details, travel insurance policy details and your itinerary and/or store them online using a secure data storage